-- A. The District agrees to continue the Delta Dental Plan of California dental coverage for employees and dependents and pay the premium thereof, including any increases in the cost of premiums which may occur during the terms of this MOU. - B. The benefits of the District-paid Delta Dental Plan of California will have the basic dental coverage benefit of \$2,000 per each eligible employee and each dependent per year, and the lifetime orthodontic benefit of \$1,500 per each eligible employee and each dependent.
+- A. The District agrees to continue the Delta Dental Plan of California dental coverage for employees and dependents enrolled in the Blue Shield medical plan and pay the premium thereof, including any increases in the cost of premiums which may occur during the terms of this MOU.
+Employees enrolled in the Kaiser medical plan will receive vision care coverage as part of their medical plan, subject to premium sharing pursuant to Section 2 A above. - B. The benefits of the District-paid Delta Dental Plan of California will have the basic dental coverage benefit of \$2,000 per each eligible employee and each dependent per year, and the lifetime orthodontic benefit of \$1,500 per each eligible employee and each dependent.